Ricky Blake

-Ricky Darnell Blake (born July 15, 1967) is an American former professional football running back in the National Football League for the Dallas Cowboys.
+Ricky Darnell Blake (born July 15, 1967) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Winnipeg Blue Bombers, San Antonio Riders, Fort Worth Cavalry and Barcelona Dragons.
 He played college football at Northwest Mississippi Community College.

-Early years
+Early life

 Blake attended Lincoln County High School, where he played running back.
 He graduated as the school's All-time leading rusher.

 He enrolled at Northwest Mississippi Community College.
 As a sophomore in 1987, he set a school record by averaging 166.7 rushing yards-per-game during the season, receiving first-team NJCAA All-American honors.

 He transferred to Alabama A&M University, but left before the start of the 1988 season, after the football coaching staff was fired.

 Professional career

 In 1989, he was signed as a free agent by the Winnipeg Blue Bombers of the Canadian Football League.
 He did not play until the 11th game against the BC Lions, tallying 20 carries for 92 yards.
 He then started all six of the games he played over the final eight weeks of the season.
 In the 14th game against the Edmonton Eskimos, he registered 17 carries for 107 yards.
 He finished second on the team behind Tim Jessie, with 81 carries for 354 yards (4.4-yard avg.) and one touchdown.

 Blake injured an ankle before the start of the 1990 season, and due to a limit on the number of American players on the team rosters, he never regained his job.

 In 1990, he played for a semi-professional football team in Oklahoma City.
 In 1991, he played in the inaugural season of the World League of American Football.
 He was the starting running back for the San Antonio Riders.
 He appeared in 9 games, finishing third in the league with 554 rushing yards.
 He set a single-game league record with 140 rushing yards against the Raleigh–Durham Skyhawks on April 15.
 He also was the first running back in the league to wear the helmet camera, which was worn by the quarterbacks.
 He was given the nickname "Amtrak" because of his running style, finishing with 120 carries for 554 yards (4.6-yard avg.) and 5 touchdowns.

 In 1991, he spent two weeks in the Winnipeg Blue Bombers training camp, before leaving for the NFL.